KyserClark/ntfy/README.md

 ## Options
 * --start         Start the ntfy service
 * --stop          Stop the ntfy service
-* --ip            Set the IP address (can accept a valid interface name)
+* --ip            Set the IP address (can also accept a valid interface name)
-* --port          Set the port
+* --port          Set the listening port
 * --message       Set the default message to send
-* --topic         Set the default topic
+* --topic         Set the default topic to send
 * -m              Use a temporary message for the current command
 * -t              Use a temporary topic for the current command
 * --settings      Display current ntfy settings